DataDog/chef-datadog/README.md

     cookbook 'datadog', '~> 4.0.0'
     ```
 2. Choose a method to add your [Datadog API Key][4]:
-  * As a node attribute via an `environment` or `role`, or
+  * As a node attribute with an `environment` or `role`.
-  * As a node attribute by declaring it in another cookbook at a higher precedence level, or
+  * As a node attribute by declaring it in another cookbook at a higher precedence level.
-  * in the node `run_state` by setting `node.run_state['datadog']['api_key']` in another cookbook preceding `datadog`'s recipes in the run_list.
-This approach has the benefit of not storing the credential in clear text on the Chef Server.
+  * In the node `run_state` by setting `node.run_state['datadog']['api_key']` in another cookbook preceding Datadog's recipes in the run_list.
+This approach does not store the credential in clear text on the Chef Server.

 3. Create an 'application key' for `chef_handler` [here](https://app.datadoghq.com/account/settings#api), and add it as a node attribute or in the run state, as in Step #2.

     NB: if you're using the run state to store the api and app keys you need to set them at compile time before `datadog::dd-handler` in the run list.

 4. Enable Agent integrations by including their recipes and configuration details in your role’s run-list and attributes.
    Note that you can also create additional integrations recipes by using the `datadog_monitor` resource.

 5. Associate the recipes with the desired `roles`, i.e. "role:chef-client" should contain "datadog::dd-handler" and a "role:base" should start the agent with "datadog::dd-agent".
 Here's an example role with both recipes plus the MongoDB integration enabled.
     ```ruby
     name 'example'